flaviohasd/flaviohasd/README.md

 ### 👋 Hello there!

-I'm Flávio Dias.
-Mechanical Engineer graduated at Federal University of Amazonas (Brazil), at the moment, seeking an engineer job.
+My name is Flávio Dias, I'm a Mechanical Engineer graduated at Federal University of Amazonas (Brazil).
+At the moment, seeking an engineer job.

 My interests are engineering stuff (of course), programming, technology in general, physics, finances, music and games.